If I Were a Boy: Reba McEntire version

 The song was covered by American country singer Reba McEntire on June 18, 2010, on Country Music Television’s Unplugged series, accompanied by a music video depicting her performing the song live.
-Later in the year McEntire recorded a studio version, for her album All the Women I Am (2010), and performed it at the Country Music Association (CMA) Awards on November 10, 2010.
-The song then debuted at number 60 on the Hot Country Songs charts as an album cut dated for the week ending November 27, 2010.
+Later in the year, McEntire recorded a studio version, for her album All the Women I Am (2010), and performed it at the Country Music Association (CMA) Awards on November 10, 2010.
+The song then debuted at number 60 on the Hot Country Songs charts as an album cut dated for the week ending November 27, 2010, and also reached number 27 on the Canadian Country charts.

-Added to country radio on January 24, 2011, by Starstruck Entertainment and Valory Music Group, as the second from the album, it re-entered at number 60 on the chart dated for the week ending January 29, 2011.
-The official music video, directed by Peter Zavadil, premiered on Oprah.com on February 28, 2011 at midnight, followed by an exclusive interview, and the song peaked at number 22 in April 2011 and at 23 on Bubbling Under Hot 100 Singles.
+Added to country radio on January 24, 2011, by Starstruck Entertainment and Valory Music Group, as the second single from the album, it re-entered at number 60 on the chart dated for the week ending January 29, 2011.
+The official music video, directed by Peter Zavadil, premiered on Oprah.com on February 28, 2011 at midnight, followed by an exclusive interview.
+The song eventually peaked at number 22 in April 2011 and at number 23 on Bubbling Under Hot 100 Singles chart.